 - Can provide on-site staff support.

-- Can assist in distribution of finished Libraries to a designated community or through its Impact Fund program.
+- Can assist in distribution of finished libraries to a designated community or through its Impact Library program.

 Making the Most of your Generous Efforts